Vol Regime

 What to Watch

-- Open interest in short-vol products as a measure of crowding risk
+- Open interest and AUM in short-vol products (inverse VIX ETPs, systematic premium-selling funds) as a crowding and fragility indicator

 Frequently Asked Questions

-▶How do you identify a vol regime shift before it fully materializes?
+▶How do you identify a vol regime shift in real time?

 Vol Regime is one of the signals monitored daily in the AI-driven macro analysis on Convex Trading.
 The platform synthesises data across monetary policy, credit, sentiment, and on-chain metrics to generate actionable trade recommendations.
 Create a free account to build your own signal layer and see how Vol Regime is influencing current positions.